JonathnEhab/GitHubRepositoryClnArt/README.md

-# 📂 Vodafone‑Task — GitHub Repo Viewer
+# 📂 GitHub Repo Viewer

 A high‑performance, modular Android application for exploring GitHub repositories, showcasing **Kotlin**, **Jetpack Compose**, and **Clean Architecture** in a production‑ready setup.